awhitneye/Shakle/README.md

 ---

-### Shakle is a lightwihgt module that gives you the access to a Promise class and some useful methods.
+### Shakle is a lightwihgt module that gives you access to a Promise class and some useful methods.
 All in pure Javascript!

 > DISCLAIMER: The promise class provided almost meets all the specs outlined in [Promise/A+ spec](https://promisesaplus.com/).
 While this module is completly functional, it is primarily for educational purposes.